TheRealToshiRaw/10thAE-Re3_DoubleCleffFM-full/README.md

-# DoubleClefFM-full
+# 10thAE-Re3_DoubleCleffFM-full
-The full Double Clef FM radio with all tracks
+The full Double Cleff FM radio with all tracks

+(welcome back to HQ removed/censored/exclusive tracks, commercials and skits, etc..)

 This repository was made for the conservation of video-gaming History;
 because Art needs to be saved for our collective remembering.
 If licensed the material belongs to its owner.

 Buy your own copy of the game;
 Developers need to be paid and fully supported for their job,
 you have to stay legal and i am not responsible for what you do  ;)

-# Now let's feel the Classical taste of Double Clef FM hosted by DJ Morgan Merryweather:
+# Now let's feel the Classical taste of Double Cleff FM hosted by DJ Morgan Merryweather:

 Radios on gta3 has changed through different iterations of the game,
-here is the complete Double Clef FM iconic tracklist;
+here is the complete Double Cleff FM iconic tracklist;
 (according to https://gta.fandom.com/wiki/Radio_Stations_in_GTA_III#Double_Clef_FM
 and https://gta.fandom.com/fr/wiki/Double_Clef_FM#GTA_III )

 _just replace CLASS.wav on your ux0:data/gta3/audio
 (tested and works correctly as is on any Vita version of your game.)

-### Double Clef FM full (22:45 - 1536 Kbps - 249 Mo):
+### CLASS.wav full (22:45 - 1536 Kbps - 249 Mo):

 00:00 -> 03:41 Skit + Non più andrai farfallone amoroso - Wolfgang "Amadeus" Amadè Mozart (1786)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;("You won't go anymore, loving butterfly" by Sesto Bruscantini and Teresa Berganza)